boisalai/de-zoomcamp-2023/week5.md

 We can process data by batch or by streaming.

 - **Batch processing** is when the processing and analysis happens on a set of data that have already been stored over a period of time.
+  - Processing *chunks* of data at *regular intervals*.
-An example is payroll and billing systems that have to be processed weekly or monthly.
+  - An example is payroll and billing systems that have to be processed weekly or monthly.
 - **Streaming data processing** happens as the data flows through a system.
 This results in analysis and reporting of events as it happens.
+  - processing data *on the fly*.
-An example would be fraud detection or intrusion detection.
+  - An example would be fraud detection or intrusion detection.

 Source: [Batch Processing vs Real Time Data Streams](https://www.confluent.io/learn/batch-vs-real-time-data-processing) from Confluent.